genicsblog/docs/author/creating-a-draft.md

 After you are done with the frontmatter, you can start writing the content of your post below the `---`.

-Check out the [UI Components guide](/author/ui-components) to learn how to add various elements to your post.
+Please read the [UI Components guide](/author/ui-components) to learn how to add various elements to your post.

 Also take a look at [other drafts](https://github.com/genicsblog/genicsblog.com/tree/main/_drafts){:target="_blank"} or [published posts](https://github.com/genicsblog/genicsblog.com/tree/main/_posts){:target="_blank"} to take a look at how the content is written.

 ## ALERT!

 Please **DO NOT** edit any file outside the drafts folder while you are writing your draft, and **DO NOT** change with other author's drafts.
-This will cause the Pull request checks to fail and your draft won't be automatically published.
+This will cause the Pull request checks to fail and delay the review process because of the needed investigation.

-Repeated attempts to bypass/hack the check system will result in a permanent ban from the site, the discord community and will result in deletion of your profile.
+Repeated attempts to bypass/hack the CI system will result in a permanent ban from the site, the discord community and will result in deletion of your profile.

 ## Previewing the draft

 At this point, you'll want to preview how the draft would look like on the site.
-To do so, commit your finalised changes and make a Pull Request to immediately publish the draft article to the blog.
-The draft will be published to a private page that is not indexed by search engines.

-**A draft is accessible only if someone has its link**.
-This feature is for the authors to preview their posts before they are published and to share with only those whom they want to.

 Once your PR is successfully merged, the draft will appear to a link similar too this: